 DROP CONSTRAINT constraint_name;

-In the above syntax, constraint_name is the name of the constraint, that can be found by executing the statement \d table_name, which will show the details related to the structure of the table table_name including all the indexes, constraints, etc., details.
+In the above syntax, constraint_name is the name of the constraint, which can be found by executing the statement \d table_name, which will show the details related to the structure of the table table_name, including all the indexes, constraints, etc.

 ALTER TABLE table_name